-In this article, you will learn how to transfer or migrate all your MySQL/MariaDB databases from old Linux server to a new server, import it successfully and confirm that the data is there.
+In this article, you will learn how to transfer or migrate all your MySQL/MariaDB databases from an old Linux server to a new server, import it successfully, and confirm that the data is there.

 Important Notes

-- Make sure to have the same version of MySQL installed on both server with same distribution.
+- Make sure to have the same version of MySQL installed on both servers with the same distribution.

-- Make sure to have enough free space on both server to hold the database dump file and the imported database.
+- Make sure to have enough free space on both servers to hold the database dump file and the imported database.

 - Don’t ever consider moving the